absirgue/final_year_individual_project/readme.md

 # Clustering Algorithms for the Study of Credit Ratings and of their Coherence with Raw Financial Data - Source Code

-This project and its source code, the content of this repository, was realised in the context of my Final Year Individual Project as part of my Computer Science (AI) with Magement (BSc.) at King's College London.
+This project and its source code, the content of this repository, was realised in the context of my Final Year Individual Project as part of my Computer Science (AI) with Management (BSc.) at King's College London.
 In this file, you will find a quick description of the paper, guides for installing, running, and testing its source code, and a quick description of the raw analysis files present alongside the code in this repository.

 ## Project Presentation - Abstract

 Credit ratings play a vital role in the Financial systems.
 They enable financial actors to raise financing through debt, Financial institutions to invest in such debt, and regulators to regulate the debt contract thereby created.
 In our paper, we will focus on corporate credit ratings.

-This project explores the coherence of these corporate credit ratings with companies' credit-worthiness-related financial data.
+This project explores the coherence of these corporate credit ratings with companies' creditworthiness-related financial data.
 We leverage a diverse set of clustering algorithms in a strictly unsupervised manner thanks to two intrinsic measures of cluster quality.
 By analysing the results of these algorithms, we conclude on the important role of human judgment in the credit rating methodology and on the incoherence of its result (a partition of companies under a set of letter grades) with the results of our strictly data-based approaches.
 We additionally hint at the financial relevance of incorporating such unsupervised, explainable, methods into credit rating methodologies.

 ## Installation